OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/Linux.md

 Try disabling your filters one-by-one and see if input finally works.

-## Display mapping behaves unexpectedly on a multi-monitor setup {#DE-mapping-multi-monitor}
+## Display mapping behaves unexpectedly on a multi-monitor setup {#desktop-environment-multi-monitor-mapping}

 OpenTabletDriver's virtual device might be getting picked up by your desktop environment, which could be mapping its area to another monitor.